mnoetel/noetel/content/projects/knowledge_translation.md

 draft: false
 image: img/portfolio/seacliff_bridge.jpg
 showonlyimage: false
-title: Knowledge translation 5
+title: Knowledge Translation
 weight: 5
 ---

 I think there's so much wisdom trapped in universities.
 Often, getting that knowledge out into practice can save lives.

+\<embed STUDIO video\>

-For why I think this is important, see this pitch [I made to our university in 2021](https://youtu.be/Qvfz-OcgF3E):
+*This is a pitch [I made to our university in 2021](https://youtu.be/Qvfz-OcgF3E) for why I think knowledge translation is so important*

 Many of my projects have been about translating academic knowledge into practice.
 By using my skills in online learning, I've been able to help those projects have impact cost-effectively and at scale.
 For example: